MLBRank 20-1: A Yankees prodigy takes his place among the best

 Did you know?

 Nolan Arenado is the fifth player with multiple 40-HR, 130-RBI seasons before his age-27 season (the others are Alex Rodriguez, Jimmie Foxx, Babe Ruth and Chuck Klein), and Arenado still has another chance, because he's 26 this season.
-On the defensive side, he's won the Gold Glove at 3B in all four seasons of his career. -- Langs
+On the defensive side, he has won the Gold Glove at 3B in all four seasons of his career. -- Langs

 Max Scherzer